-4.0 REGIONAL CURVES
+5.0 REGIONAL CURVES

-4.1 Background
+5.1 Background

 Regional curves relate bankfull channel dimensions (i.e., width, depth and cross-sectional area) and discharge to watershed drainage area.
 These curves, and their associated regression equations, are developed to assist practitioners in identifying the bankfull stage in ungaged watersheds and estimating the bankfull discharge and dimensions for river studies and natural channel designs.
-In the San Antonio region, this tool can also be used as an aid in designing the pilot or low flow channel within flood control projects.
+Regional curves have been developed for the entire San Antonio region by SARA.
+This tool can be used in the San Antonio Region as an aid in watershed planning and conceptual designs.
 Regional curves should only be applied where the project reach has the same hydrophysiographic characteristics as the reaches that were used to generate the curve.
 A detailed discussion of how to use regional curves for creating the channel dimension design is provided in Chapter 8 of this document.
 Additionally, see Chapter 9 for using regional curves to size the pilot channel.

 Regional curves are based on channel forming discharge theory, which states that one unique flow can yield the same channel morphology as the full range of flows.
 Inglis (1947) stated that at this discharge, equilibrium is most closely approached and the tendency to change is least.
 This condition may be regarded as the integrated effect of all varying conditions over a long period of time.
 Channel forming discharge theory is often described as dominant discharge, effective discharge, and the bankfull discharge (Knighton, 1998).
 Dominant discharge is simply a synonym for channel forming discharge theory.
 Effective discharge is the product of the flow duration curve and the sediment transport rating curve.
 Therefore, it is the discharge that moves the most sediment over time (Wolman and Miller, 1960).
 Bankfull discharge fills a stream channel to the elevation of the active floodplain, thereby delineating the break between channel forming or sediment transport processes and depositional features on a floodplain (Dunne and Leopold, 1978; FISRWG, 1998).
-Since the bankfull discharge leaves a geomorphic indicator, it has become the method used most often to describe channel forming discharge theory and is the method that will be used in the San Antonio region.
+Since the bankfull discharge leaves a geomorphic indicator, it has become the method used most often to describe channel forming discharge theory.

 Regional curves evolved from earlier studies of hydraulic geometry.
 Stream channel hydraulic geometry analysis was first developed by Leopold and Maddock (1953) and related the dependent variables of stream width, depth, velocity, and total suspended sediment load as a function of discharge.
-These relationships were developed for a single cross-section (at-a-station) and across many stations along a reach (downstream) (Meligliano, 1997).
-Practical applications of bankfull hydraulic geometry relations led to the development of regional curves by Dunne and Leopold (1978)

-and others (Harman et al., 1999; Dutnell, 2000; Harman et al., 2000; Castro and Jackson, 2001; Doll et al., 2002; McCandless and Everett, 2002; Cinotto, 2003; McCandless, 2003a; McCandless, 2003b; Miller and Davis, 2003; Sweet and Geratz, 2003; Dudley, 2004; Metcalf, 2004; Chaplin, 2005; Keaton et al., 2005; Mulvihill et al., 2005).
+These relationships were developed for a single cross-section (at-a-station) and across many stations along a reach (downstream) (Merigliano, 1997).
+Practical applications of bankfull hydraulic geometry relations led to the development of regional curves by Dunne and Leopold (1978) and others (Harman et al., 1999; Dutnell, 2000; Harman et al., 2000; Castro and Jackson, 2001; Doll et al., 2002; McCandless and Everett, 2002; Cinotto, 2003; McCandless, 2003a; McCandless, 2003b; Miller and Davis, 2003; Sweet and Geratz, 2003; Dudley, 2004; Metcalf, 2004; Chaplin, 2005; Keaton et al., 2005; Mulvihill et al., 2006).